 Surrogacy and egg donation are human experiences.
 There are elements that are often out of your control, out of your egg donor’s control, out of your surrogate’s control, and out of your agency’s control.
 You should go into a surrogacy arrangement understanding that while you can control some of what lies ahead, there are many elements that will be beyond your control.

 No two surrogacy journeys are the same.

-As you do your research, you’ll need to decide if you’d like to pursue an independent journey, or work with an agency.
-Many parents choose to work with an agency who manages and coordinates all aspects of the journey.
+As you do your research, you’ll need to decide if you’d like to pursue an independent journey or work with an agency.
+Many parents choose to work with an agency that manages and coordinates all aspects of the journey.
 This surrogacy overview focuses primarily on those working with an agency.
 There are many resources to help you choose the right surrogacy agency for you.

 Circle has been making parenthood possible for intended parents for almost 25 years.
 We’d be happy to speak with you about surrogacy.